cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 [Bioregistry](https://bioregistry.io): an open source, community-curated database of prefixes for ontologies, CVs, databases, and other resources that mint identifiers that might appear in SPARQL queries or in knowledge graphs.
+In the next few sections of this post, I'll explain how the Bioregistry answers these questions.

-Despite its name, the Bioregistry is cross-disciplinary, and we're currently working on rebranding it to better reflect this.
+Caveat: despite its name, the Bioregistry is cross-disciplinary, and we're currently working on rebranding it to better reflect this.

 ### Resolving prefixes, CURIEs, and URIs with the Bioregistry